git-tips/tips/README.md

 git commit -m "submodule updated"
 ```

+## Note
+Always use proper commit message while pushing your changes to the repo, this will make it easier for you as well as other contributors quickly understand the modification you've made.

 <!-- Don’t remove or change the comment below – that can break automatic updates.
 More info at <http://npm.im/doxie.inject>. -->
 <!-- @doxie.inject end -->